 I flew with MG Hay the longest.
 I think about 6 months, and I actually remember him quite well.
 He will always have my respect and admiration.
 Onboard he kept an M79 grenade launcher instead of the standard M16.
 I felt he was a great man and he had compassion for his troops.
 The one thing I remember most about him was during the battle of Ong Thanh on October 17, 1967.
 In less than 2 hours of fighting 64 1st Infantry soldiers were killed, 2 missing, and 75 wounded (the 2/28, the Black Lions).
 It was an ambush.
-We were flying overhead, and towards the end of the battle and as it was getting dark, the general asked on the radio how many bodies still not recovered.
+We were flying overhead, and towards the end of the battle and as it was getting dark, the general asked on the radio how many American bodies still not recovered.
 The answer was "over 30, sir".
 I sat across from him in my gunner's seat and turned and looked at him.
-He put his head down and after a pause sadly said "dear God...."
+He put his head down and after a brief pause he sadly said "dear God...."
+This man cared.

 On a brighter note, I had a chance to salute and fly with Bob Hope after his '67 Christmas show when the general flew him from Lai Khe to another airstrip.
 General Hay was born October 2, 1917 and died of cancer at age 77 on December 11, 1995.